-In preparation for a legal implementation of EU-regulation 1829/2003, the Norwegian Environment Agency has requested the Norwegian Food Safety Authority to give final opinions on all genetically modified organisms (GMOs) and products containing or consisting of GMOs that are authorized in the European Union under Directive 2001/18/EC or Regulation 1829/2003/EC within the Authority's sectorial responsibility.
+In preparation for a legal implementation of EU-regulation 1829/2003, the Norwegian Environment Agency (former Norwegian Directorate for Nature Management) has requested the Norwegian Food Safety Authority (NFSA) to give final opinions on all genetically modified organisms (GMOs) and products containing or consisting of GMOs that are authorised in the European Union under Directive 2001/18/EC or Regulation 1829/2003/EC within the Authority's sectoral responsibility.
 The Norwegian Food Safety Authority has therefore, by letter dated 13 February 2013 (ref.
-2012/150202), requested the Norwegian Scientific Committee for Food Safety (VKM) to carry out scientific risk assessments of 39 GMOs and products containing or consisting of GMOs that are authorized in the European Union.
+2012/150202), requested the Norwegian Scientific Committee for Food Safety (VKM) to carry out scientific risk assessments of 39 GMOs and products containing or consisting of GMOs that are authorised in the European Union.
 The request covers scope(s) relevant to the Gene Technology Act.
 The request does not cover GMOs that VKM already has conducted its final risk assessments on.
 However, the Agency requests VKM to consider whether updates or other changes to earlier submitted assessments are necessary.

-The insect-resistant and herbicide-tolerant genetically modified maize Bt11 x MIR604 x GA21 (Unique Identifier SYN-BTØ11-1 x SYN-IR6Ø4-5 x MON-ØØØ21-9) from Syngenta Seeds is approved under Regulation (EC) No 1829/2003 for food and feed uses, import and processing since 22 December 2011 (Commission Decision 2011/893/EC).
+The insect-resistant and herbicide-tolerant genetically modified maize Bt11 x MIR604 (Unique Identifier SYN-BTØ11-1 x SYN-IR6Ø4-5) from Syngenta Seeds is approved under Regulation (EC) No 1829/2003 for food and feed uses, import and processing since 21 December 2011 (Commission Decision 2011/893/EC).

-Genetically modified maize Bt11 x MIR604 x GA21 has previously been risk assessed by the VKM Panel on Genetically Modified Organisms (GMO), commissioned by the Norwegian Food Safety Authority and the Norwegian Environment Agency related to the EFSAs public hearing of the application EFSA/GMO/UK/2008/56 in 2008 (VKM 2008a).
-In addition, Bt11, MIR604 and GA21 has been evaluated by the VKM GMO Panel as single events and as a component of several stacked GM maize events (VKM 2005a,b,c, 2007, 2009a,b,c,d, 2010, 2011, 2012a,b,).
+The genetically modified maize Bt11 x MIR604 has previously been risk assessed by the VKM Panel on Genetically Modified Organisms (GMO), commissioned by the Norwegian Food Safety Authority and the Norwegian Environment Agency related to the EFSAs public hearing of the application EFSA/GMO/UK/2007/50 in 2008 (VKM 2009a).
+In addition, Bt11 and MIR604 have been evaluated by the VKM GMO Panel as single events and as components of several stacked GM maize events (VKM 2005a,b, 2007, 2008, 2009b,c,d,e, 2012a,b, 2013a,b,c).

-The food/feed and environmental risk assessment of the maize Bt11 x MIR604 x GA21 is based on information provided by the applicant in the application EFSA/GMO/UK/2008/56 and scientific comments from EFSA and other member states made available on the EFSA website GMO Extranet.
+The food/feed and environmental risk assessment of the maize Bt11 x MIR604 is based on information provided by the applicant in the application EFSA/GMO/UK/2007/50, and scientific comments from EFSA and other member states made available on the EFSA website GMO Extranet.
 The risk assessment also considered other peer-reviewed scientific literature as relevant.

-The VKM GMO Panel has evaluated Bt11 x MIR604 x GA21 with reference to its intended uses in the European Economic Area (EEA), and according to the principles described in the Norwegian Food Act, the Norwegian Gene Technology Act and regulations relating to impact assessment pursuant to the Gene Technology Act, Directive 2001/18/EC on the deliberate release into the environment of genetically modified organisms, and Regulation (EC) No 1829/2003 on genetically modified food and feed.
-The Norwegian Scientific Committee for Food Safety has also decided to take account of the appropriate principles described in the EFSA guidelines for the risk assessment of GM plants and derived food and feed (EFSA 2011a), the environmental risk assessment of GM plants (EFSA 2010) and selection of comparators for the risk assessment of GM plants (EFSA 2011b).
+The VKM GMO Panel has evaluated Bt11 x MIR604 with reference to its intended uses in the European Economic Area (EEA), and according to the principles described in the Norwegian Food Act, the Norwegian Gene Technology Act and regulations relating to impact assessment pursuant to the Gene Technology Act, Directive 2001/18/EC on the deliberate release into the environment of genetically modified organisms, and Regulation (EC) No 1829/2003 on genetically modified food and feed.
+The Norwegian Scientific Committee for Food Safety has also decided to take account of the appropriate principles described in the EFSA guidelines for the risk assessment of GM plants and derived food and feed (EFSA 2011a), the environmental risk assessment of GM plants (EFSA 2010), selection of comparators for the risk assessment of GM plants (EFSA 2011b) and for the post-market environmental monitoring of GM plants (EFSA 2011c).

-The scientific risk assessment of maize Bt11 x MIR604 x GA21 include molecular characterisation of the inserted DNA and expression of novel proteins, comparative assessment of agronomic and phenotypic characteristics, nutritional assessments, toxicology and allergenicity, unintended effects on plant fitness, potential for gene transfer, interactions between the GM plant and target and non-target organisms and effects on biogeochemical processes.
+The scientific risk assessment of maize Bt11 x MIR604 include molecular characterisation of the inserted DNA and expression of novel proteins, comparative assessment of agronomic and phenotypic characteristics, nutritional assessments, toxicology and allergenicity, unintended effects on plant fitness, potential for gene transfer, interactions between the GM plant and target and non-target organisms and effects on biogeochemical processes.